chiku-samugari/papply/README.markdown

 ## miscellaneous

 One big disappointing aspect of current PAPPLY implementation is the nested use of PAPPLY forms.
-Its not supported.
+It's not supported.
 For PAPPLY it should be supported because the scope of `_` is clear.
 About APAPPLY macro on the other hand, I have no reasonable criteria to decide the scope of anaphoras.
 The inner APAPPLY could refer the anaphoras.
 And too much use of such APAPPLY harms the readability.
-It seems interesting to study how to implement it, but practically, it will not used I guess.
+It seems interesting to study how to implement it, but practically, it will not be used I guess.

 The second point is various formats.
 As it is explained in the previous chapters, it accepts 6 different formats.
 In my own programming activity, I only use form format.

-The third point is the operators other than functions.
-In Common Lisp, there are macros, special operators and lambda expressions.
-There is no worth to handle lambda expressions in PAPPLY.
-Macros and special operator can be worth to support.
+The third point is the combination of the extended `#'` and the SETF operator.
+It is not working correctly for now because I completely forgot that (SETF FOO) is also a varid function name in Common Lisp.

 ## Author and License